 \subsection{Transfer Learning}

-An illustration of this method can be seen in the third row of Figure \ref{fig:pipelines}.
-Similarly to the previous method, we use a CNN/Perceptron model.
-This time, however, the CNN model is pre-trained on an object recognition task (VGG16~\cite{simonyan14}).
-To adapt this model to the active speaker detection task, we remove the object classification layer and use the truncated VGG16 model as feature extractor.
-We then train a perceptron layer to map those features to the speaker activity information.
-As for the custom CNN above, this method has no memory of past frames.
+An illustration of this method can be seen in the third row of Figure~\ref{fig:methods}.
+Similarly to the previous method, the transfer learning method uses a CNN and a Perceptron model.
+In this method, however, the CNN model is pre-trained on an object recognition task (i.e., VGG16~\cite{simonyan14}).
+To adapt the VGG16 model to the active speaker detection task, the object classification layer is removed and the truncated VGG16 model is used as a feature extractor.
+Then the method consists of training only a Perceptron model to map the features generated by the VGG16 model to the speaker activity information.
+As for the task specific learning method, this method has no memory of past frames.

-Because the VGG16 model was originally trained in a supervised way to classify objects, this raises the question on how suitable this model is in the context of developmental language acquisition.
-Support to the use of this model comes from the literature on visual perception that demonstrates the ability of infants to recognize objects very early in their development.
+Because the VGG16 model was originally trained in a supervised manner to classify objects, this raises the question on how suitable this model is in the context of developmental language acquisition.
+Support to the use of this model comes from the literature on visual perception that demonstrates the ability of infants to recognize objects very early in their development~\cite{spelke90,kirkham02}.